-Individual arrival: We do not recommend using the caps offered at the airport.
+Individual arrival: We do not recommend using the cabs/taxis offered at the airport.
+Same applies to the apps Uber and Ola, which are a good option in Delhi but not at the airport.

-Pre-paid caps or the apps Uber and Ola are good options for individual transfers from the airport to KIBI.
-For pre-paid caps, we recommend Delhi Traffic Police (a cheap option).
-You pay the pre-paid caps in advance at their booth in the airport or outside at the waiting spot.
+Pre-paid taxis are good options for individual transfers from the airport to KIBI.
+For pre-paid taxis, we recommend the Delhi Traffic Police (cheap option).
+You pay the pre-paid taxis in advance at the booth in the airport or outside at the waiting spot.
 In any case, make sure to check if the driver really knows how to get to your destination.
 The KIBI is situated in the: QUTAB INSTITUTIONAL AREA, near Rockland Hospital, near Katwaria Sarai.
+We will send around a pdf, which you can print and give to the driver.

-KIBI Contact data: Karmapa International Buddhist Institute B-19/20 Qatab Institutional Area

-New Delhi 110016

-Email: info@kibsociety.org, infokibi@kibsociety.org

-Office Tel: 0091-11-41087859 (9AM to 5PM) Information Tel: 0091-11-40571355
+KIBI Contact data: Karmapa International Buddhist Institute B-19/20 Qatab Institutional Area New Delhi 110016 Email: info@kibsociety.org, infokibi@kibsociety.org Office Tel: 0091-11-41087859 (9AM to 5PM) Information Tel: 0091-11-40571355 Mobile 091-8800126115

-Mobile 091-8800126115